Colleges by Location

 Student to Faculty Ratio

-This school has recently reported to have 325 faculty members.
-This number included 148 men and 177 women.
-The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Los Angeles Mission College.
+According to the most recent information, there are 325 teachers at this school.
+This number included 148 male and 177 female faculty members.
+The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Los Angeles Mission College.

 Student Population Diversity Graph